AtomVM Internals

 SpinLock ref_ticks_spinlock

-int ATOMIC online_schedulers
+int online_schedulers

 int running_schedulers

-bool ATOMIC waiting_scheduler
+bool waiting_scheduler

 Mutex *schedulers_mutex